Mr. Fixit vs. Ms. Pay-A-Pro

 He said: I’m always going to be a tightwad, but I’m thankful that you show me that it is healthy to enjoy spending some of our money.
 In fact, I think we should luxuriously spend $5 on two frozen pizzas right now.
 I have a coupon.

-She said: I think we should avoid destroying our stomach liners, no matter how low the cost.
+She said: I think we should avoid destroying our stomach linings, no matter how low the cost.